How to Make Borscht (Cold Beet Soup)

 It is important to eat soup all year round, but on hot summer days, the last thing you want to do is eat a bowl of hot soup.
 That is why there are cold soups.
-These can be eaten cold.
 One of them is, of course, cold borscht.

 What is Borscht?

-Borscht is a soup that is made from beets and there are two types of it that people make and eat: hot borscht and cold borscht, which is known as holodnik.
-Each one uses different ingredients, but beets are present in both, though different ones are used.
-The hot version is made from regular, loose beets, but the cold version is usually made from bunch beets (those that have leafy stems on them).
+Borscht is a soup that is made from beets.
+There are two types: hot and cold (which is known as holodnik).
+Each one uses different ingredients, and although beets are used in both, the hot version is made from regular, loose beets, and the cold one is usually made from bunched beets (those that have leafy stems on them).
 The leaves are not discarded but are actually used in the soup.
 That is one thing that sets the cold apart from the hot one.

 Borscht is popular in Eastern European countries such as Russia, Ukraine, Belarus, Moldova, and Poland.
-Each country has its variation of this delicious soup.
-But even within the same country people make their own versions of this soup as people's tastes and preferences vary.
+Each country has its own variation of this delicious soup, but even within the same country, people make their own versions to suit their various tastes and preferences.

-Hot borscht is popular during the cold months, especially in the winter, while the cold borscht (holodnik) is popular during the warm or hot days, especially in the summer.
+Hot borscht is popular during the cold months, while the cold borscht (holodnik) is popular during the warm or hot days, especially in the summer.

 I love both of these soups.
-It is hard to pick which of the two is my favorite though because even though they both use beets they are quite different taste-wise.
+It is hard to pick a favorite because although they're both made with beets, they are quite different taste-wise.

-Making the cold borscht from the bunch beets (with leafy stems on them) takes time.
-If you find that you don't have the time to do that you can still have a refreshing bowl of cold borscht.
-All you have to do is go to your local supermarket and buy a jar of Gold's Borscht.
-Gold's is the brand of the soup and is usually the one found in supermarkets, but any brand will do.
-Then add a few ingredients to it and you are done.
+Making the cold borscht from the bunched beets (with leafy stems on them) takes time.
+If you don't have time to do it, you can still enjoy a refreshing bowl of cold borscht...all you have to do is go to your local supermarket and buy a jar of Gold's borscht (really, any brand will do).
+Add a few fresh ingredients to it and you are done.

-Below you will find a cold borscht recipe that uses Gold's Borscht.
-It requires only a few ingredients to make and takes very little of your time.
-Of course making the soup from the bunch beets (with leafy stems) is more nutritious, but using the bottled soup is great as well, especially when you don't have the time.
+Below you will find a cold borscht recipe that uses Gold's.
+It requires only a few ingredients and takes very little time.
+Of course, making the soup from scratch is more nutritious, but using the store-bought soup is great as well, especially when you don't have time.

-When I make cold borscht what I do sometimes is mix the Gold's Borscht with actual bunch beets and their leaves.
+When I make cold borscht, I sometimes mix the Gold's with bunched beets and their leaves.
 The soup tastes even better this way and is more nutritious.
-It is also a richer soup as the one from the jar doesn't have a lot of beets in it.
+It is also a richer soup, as the one from the jar doesn't have a lot of beets in it.

 The recipe below can easily serve four people.
 Enjoy!